svaksha/Julia.jl/README.rst

 JULYA
 =====

-Curated bits and bytes of Julia - Learning resources, blog links, howto's, etc...
+Curated bits and bytes of Julia learning resources, blog links, howto's, etc...

 Inspired by Pycrumbs on github, ALL things "Julia" are linked here.